Best Anti-Snoring Devices

 Why We Chose It

-Adjustable bed frames may help reduce snoring by allowing the sleeper to raise the upper body to prevent the airways from collapsing during sleep.
+Adjustable bed frames may help reduce snoring by allowing the sleeper to raise the upper body to prevent the airway from collapsing during sleep.
 Buying an adjustable bed frame can be a complicated process, because not all mattresses are made to work with an adjustable frame.
 Purchasing this Nectar set provides assurance that the bed and frame are made to work together, since the mattress is included.
-The split king size allows each partner to raise and lower their side independently.
+The split-king size allows each partner to raise and lower their side independently.

 Not everyone who snores may be willing to invest in a new bed and frame to combat their problem.
 However, this bundled option offers a significant discount on this bed and frame for those who are ready for a new mattress.
 The bundle could be particularly helpful for couples in which both people snore, or for whom an adjustable frame is also attractive for other reasons.
 Nectar offers the option to choose between different mattress models.